mschwartz/assembly-tutorial/README.md

 ### General Purpose Registers

-You have 4 general purpose registers, A, B, C, and D, though we don't use these specific names for the rgisters.
+You have 4 general purpose registers, A, B, C, and D, though we don't use these specific names for the registers.
 The size of the register/contents matters.
 So for a byte value, we use AL or AH, or BL/BH, or CL/CH, or DL/DH.
 The L means "low order byte" and H means "high order byte."
 For word values, we use AX, BX, CX, and DX.
 For 32 bit word values, we use EAX, EBX, ECX, and EDX.
 And for 64 bit word values, we use RAX, RBX, RCX, and RDX.

 When we use the registers whose size are smaller than 64 bits, the remaining bits in the register are not affected.
 For example, if AX contains 0x0102 and we load 0x03 into AL, AX will contain 0x0103.
 This will only matter if you load bytes into registers and add word registers together, in error.
 There might be tricks you play to take advantage of the nature of the register loads/stores.